 |Money raised||USD 207 million|

 Q2 witnessed some of the largest GCC IPOs of the last year

 Tadawul and Boursa Kuwait are the better performers in the GCC in the year to date.

 *The IPOs of Integrated Holding Co KCSC, National Building and Marketing, Al Nefaie Umm Alqura REIT and Al Moammar Information System Company have been excluded due to insufficient data.

-At PwC we understand that good preparation is essential to a successful IPO and debt issuance.
-We have experience of a wide range of international, regional and domestic IPOs and debt issuances, and can provide expert guidance from initial planning, through execution and beyond.
+At PwC, we understand that good preparation is essential to a successful IPO and debt issuance.
+We have experience in a wide range of international, regional and domestic IPOs and debt issuances, and can provide expert guidance from initial planning, through to execution and beyond.

 Our IPO and debt Readiness Assessment is an early stage diagnostic review of the critical areas needed for a successful issuance.
 We will highlight where current processes, procedures, structures and practices fall short of the requirements for a company whose securities are to be publicly traded and provide recommendations on how to address these gaps.

 We work with issuers and their advisors to provide IPO and debt advisory and assurance services.
-This may include working capital reports, financial due diligence report, financial positions and prospects procedures assessment, assistance with MD&A drafting in relation to a prospectus, comfort letters and project management.
+This may include working capital reporting, financial due diligence, financial positions and prospects procedures assessment, assistance with MD&A drafting in relation to a prospectus, comfort letters and project management.

 Tel: +971 4 304 3421